Ruaneri-Portela/ShareAudio/README.md

 - **Future Developments:**
   - Compression: Future versions aim to implement compression between the audio-sharing pair.
   - Platform Compatibility: The code is intended to be portable and compatible with any system that has PortAudio, including Linux, MacOS, BSD, and Haiku.
-  - Convert parts into libraries to allow integration with other codes and languages
+  - Modularization: Using other audio backends besides portaudio, in the future there will be support for Google's Oboe to support Android.
+Convert parts into libraries to allow integration with other codes and languages
-  - Modularization, using other audio backends besides portaudio, in the future there will be support for Google's Oboe to support Android
+  - Multi-depth audio: Allowing the use of audio in different sizes such as the most famous 16/24/32 bits, downplaing systems to allow devices with higher sampling to be reproduced on smaller ones

 ## Usage